lawmaster10/howcryptoworksbook/Chapter_07_DeFi_Protocols_Mechanisms.md

 Over-collateralized borrowing isn't just a design choice, it's a necessity driven by crypto's unique constraints.
 Unlike traditional finance, DeFi protocols operate without identity verification or legal recourse.
 Users can't sue defaulters or claw back their income, so they rely entirely on collateral they can liquidate instantly on-chain.

 Crypto's volatility demands substantial safety buffers.
 When ETH can drop 20% in hours, lenders need collateral cushions to remain solvent.
 The global, permissionless nature means anyone can borrow 24/7 without requiring any paperwork.
-Smart contracts require deterministic safety rather than subjective underwriting, using metrics like Health Factor (HF), which measures how close a position is to liquidation based on collateral value versus debt, making over-collateralization the natural solution for bearer assets in a trustless environment.
+Smart contracts require deterministic safety metrics rather than subjective underwriting.

+The most common safety metric is the **Health Factor (HF)**, which measures how close a position is to liquidation.
+It's calculated based on the ratio of collateral value to debt value, adjusted for liquidation thresholds.
+An HF above 1 means the position is healthy; below 1 means it can be liquidated.
+This makes over-collateralization the natural solution for bearer assets in a trustless environment.

 ### Aave: Building the Automated Lending Infrastructure